-All LCN grades and all semester hours count on the student's grade point average in determining scholastic eligibility to remain in the College.
+Grade point averages are computed at the end of each semester and cumulatively over the semesters.
+All LCN semester hours count on the student's grade point average in determining scholastic eligibility to remain in the College.
+The procedure for computing grade point averages is available from the Registrar.